J. Ivy: Music career

 J. Ivy attended Illinois State University, where he became known on campus as "The Poet" and delved deeper into the art form.
 After college, J. Ivy returned to Chicago and frequently performed on the local arts circuit.
-As his popularity grew, J. Ivy was featured several times on Chicago's WGCI radio station and later became the host of "Rituals," (from 1997 to 2000) the most popular poetry night in Chicago and perhaps the nation at that time.
-He was eventually asked to come on Russell Simmons' HBO Def Poetry Jam.
-He received a standing ovation for his performance of "I Need to Write" and was invited back for two encore appearances in later seasons where he performed his signature poems "Dear Father" and "Never Let Me Down."
+As his popularity grew, J. Ivy was featured several times on Chicago's WGCI radio station and later became the host of "Rituals" (from 1997 to 2000), the most popular poetry night in Chicago and perhaps the nation at that time.
+He was eventually asked to come on Russell Simmons' Def Poetry Jam on HBO.
+He received a standing ovation for his performance of "I Need to Write" and was invited back for two encore appearances in later seasons where he performed his signature poems "Dear Father" and "Never Let Me Down".

 Fellow Chicagoan Kanye West heard about J. Ivy from mutual friends while he was working on his debut album The College Dropout for Roc-A-Fella Records.
 He contacted Ivy and offered him the opportunity to be on the song, "Never Let Me Down" which also featured Jay-Z. The College Dropout album earned a Grammy Award for Best Rap Album.
-The night J. Ivy recorded his verse on "Never Let Me Down," he heard music from a singer named John Stephens.
-J. Ivy was so inspired by John's music that he began to call him John Legend.
+The night J. Ivy recorded his verse on "Never Let Me Down", he heard music from a singer named John Stephens.
+Ivy was so inspired by Stephens' music that he began to call him John Legend.
 J. Ivy is also featured in the first episode of the Kanye three part documentary Jeen-yuhs.

 His distinct hip-hop poetic style caught the attention of many who were not accustomed to hearing poetry incorporated into music in this manner which led him to collaborating with many artists including John Legend, Estelle, Slum Village, Maurice Brown, Smoke DZA, and more.

-On October 26, 2010, J. Ivy released his second studio album "HERE I AM", which features guest artists Abiodun Oyewole of The Last Poets, Jessica Care Moore, Jesse Boykins III, Blitz the Ambassador, Chris Rob, Amanda Seales, Mikkey Halsted, and more.
+On October 26, 2010, J. Ivy released his second studio album HERE I AM, which features guest artists Abiodun Oyewole of the Last Poets, Jessica Care Moore, Jesse Boykins III, Blitz the Ambassador, Chris Rob, Amanda Seales, Mikkey Halsted, and more.

-In 2014 J. Ivy released a mixtape titled, "Diggin' in the Papes Vol.1", which features a host of collaborative records Ivy has created with Hip-Hop artist and producers like Crooked I, The Cool Kids, Ski Beatz, Slum Village, Carl Thomas, Tall Black Guy, and more.
+In 2014, J. Ivy released a mixtape titled Diggin' in the Papes Vol. 1, which features a host of collaborative records Ivy has created with hip-hop artists and producers like Crooked I, the Cool Kids, Ski Beatz, Slum Village, Carl Thomas, Tall Black Guy, and more.

-In 2017 J. Ivy released his third studio album, "My Daddy's Records", an album created for his book "Dear Father: Breaking the Cycle of Pain."
+In 2017, J. Ivy released his third studio album, My Daddy's Records, an album created for his book Dear Father: Breaking the Cycle of Pain.

-J. Ivy is currently the Chicago Chapter President of the Recording Academy and is the first Spoken-Word Artist to hold a Chapter President seat in the history of the Recording Academy.
+J. Ivy is currently the Chicago Chapter President of the Recording Academy and is the first spoken-word artist to hold a Chapter President seat in the history of the Recording Academy.